 - How to create an Azure file share using Powershell

-- How to create an Azure file share using CLI
+- How to create an Azure file share using the CLI

-Go to Storage Account blade on Azure portal:
+Go to the Storage Account blade on the Azure portal:

 Click on add File Share button:

 Provide Name and Quota.
-Quota currently can be maximum 5 TiB:
+The Quota's current maximum value is 5 TiB:

 View your new file share: